KocSistem/aks-workshop/README.md

 Some of the things you'll be going through:

-* Create An Azure Kubernetes Service cluster
+* Create an Azure Kubernetes Service cluster
-* Deploy MongoDB using Helm version 3
+* Deploy a MongoDB document database using Helm version 3
 * Kubernetes deployments, services and ingress
 * Create a private, highly available container registry
 * Azure Monitor for Containers, Horizontal Pod Autoscaler(HPA) and Cluster Autoscaler
+* Logging with Elasticsearch / Fluentbit / Kibana stack
 * Service Mesh with Linkerd

 ## Prerequisites